katur/eegi/README_database_migration.md

 **concept** | **GenomeWideGI** | **eegi**
 ----------- | ---------------- | --------
-plate-level information about library plates | no table | `LibraryPlate` table clone locations within library plates | `RNAiPlate` (primary and 384) and `CherryPickRNAiPlate` (secondary) and `ReArrayRNAiPlate` (Julie and Eliana rearrays) | Combine all plates in `LibraryWell`.
-Do not migrate Julie plates.
-Still need to decide about Eliana rearrays. clone parent location relationships | `CherryPickTemplate` (but incomplete, even for secondary rearrays) | capture with FK from `LibraryWell` to `LibraryWell` sequencing results | `SeqPlate` table, which stores mostly conclusions (missing most Genewiz output) | `LibrarySequencing`, which stores mostly Genewiz output well names | typically A01, but A1 for Vidal plates | consistently 3 characters long well versus tile | some tables have one, some the other, some both | just use well throughout the database, with accessible Python functions to convert
+plate-level information about library plates | no table | `LibraryPlate` table well-level clone identities of library plates | `RNAiPlate` (primary plates), `CherryPickRNAiPlate` (secondary) and `ReArrayRNAiPlate` (Julie and Eliana rearrays) | Combine all plates in `LibraryWell`.
+Do not migrate Julie plates. well-level parent relationships from primary plates to source plates (i.e., to Ahringer 384 plate or GHR-style Orfeome plates) | can be derived from `RNAiPlate` columns `chromosome`, `384PlateID`, and `384Well` (though confusing because 384PlateID is incomplete without chromosome for Ahringer 384 plates, and because the Orfeome plates are actually 96 wells) | capture with FK from `LibraryWell` to `LibraryWell` well-level parent relationships from secondary plates to primary plates | `CherryPickTemplate` (but incomplete; many rows missing) | capture with FK from `LibraryWell` to `LibraryWell`
+PK for `LibraryWell` | two fields: plate and well | single field, in format plate\_well (e.g., I-1-A1\_H05) sequencing results | `SeqPlate` table, which stores mostly conclusions (missing most Genewiz output) | `LibrarySequencing`, which stores mostly Genewiz output well names | typically A01, but A1 for Vidal plates | consistently 3 characters long (though note the dilemma about GHR-style clone names in `clones` decisions)

 DECISIONS TO MAKE ABOUT `library` APP:
-- are we sure we want screen level captured per experiment, and not per library plate?
-(If so, Katherine needs to remember to delete screen level from her current LibraryPlate table).
+- Are we sure we want screen level to be captured per experiment, rather than per library plate?
+If so, Katherine needs to remember to delete screen level from her current LibraryPlate table.
+- Should we give the Vidal rearray plates more descriptive names than just integers 1 to 21 (e.g. vidal-1)?
+- Should we convert all underscores in plate names to dashes?
+Already so for Ahringer 384 (e.g. II-4), Ahringer 96 (e.g. II-4-B2), original Orfeome plate (e.g. GHR-10010), proposed Vidal 96 rearray (e.g. vidal-13).
+Would only need to convert secondary plates (e.g. b1023\_F1) and Eliana rearrays (Eliana\_Rearray\_2).
+The reason this is nice is so that LibraryWell is more readable (e.g. b1023\_F5\_F05 is confusing).